fredrivett/fredrivett.com/_posts/2016-05-17-how-to-start-out-when-you-re-just-starting-out-by-someone-just-starting-out.md

 At this stage you must decide, should I pivot or persevere?

-> For more on this, be sure to read the staple twenty-first century entrepreneurs handbook, [The Lean Startup](http://theleanstartup.com/).
+> For more on this, be sure to read the staple twenty-first century entrepreneurs handbook: [The Lean Startup](http://theleanstartup.com/).

-#### 7\.
+## 7\.
 Niche down, hone in on their problems

 Once you’ve got your product out in the wild, you’ve found a market that resonates with it, it’s time to hone in on the problems your users are facing and solve these as best you can.